 - .1 demonstrate effective teaching by showing that he or she has exhibited effort, skill, reflection, dedication to student learning, flexibility, and current knowledge of the discipline.
 Effective teaching is, in and of itself, a significant achievement, and the college gives it first priority in evaluating every faculty member's performance.
 The candidate must demonstrate a pattern of effective teaching during the evaluation period, as indicated by evidence from multiple sources, including (but not limited to): student feedback, quality of syllabi, assignments, and tests.
-The University recognizes the value of substantial contributions to the curriculum, course improvement through revision of content and method, development of new courses, and development of across-the-curriculum courses. - .2 demonstrate a consistent record of advising, continuing contribution to the department, and substantive service to the college during the evaluation period.
+The University recognizes the value of substantial contributions to the curriculum, course improvement through revision of content and method, development of new courses, and development of across-the-curriculum courses. - .2 demonstrate a consistent record of continuing contribution to the department and/or college, and substantive service to the University during the evaluation period.
 The candidate must also demonstrate some leadership in the service area, such as: substantial contribution to a committee's work, organizing events, holding committee offices, and bringing motions to committees, departments, college, or the Faculty.
 The committee also recognizes the value of lending one's professional expertise to the community beyond the University. - .3 demonstrate the achievement of recognition within the discipline.
 The successful candidate for the rank of professor will demonstrate, as well as support with argument and other evidence, that he or she has received such recognition.
 The candidate will include in the file three or more letters from external evaluators that address this issue of recognition.
-The University expects to see a pattern of research, scholarship and professional development within the evaluation period.
-Following is a list of examples of the kinds of activities that would be considered significant within the traditional disciplines:

-frequent and regular conference paper presentations and program participation; holding office in professional organizations which results in research and scholarship activities; editing a journal, publishing book reviews, journal articles (especially refereed), books, or other printed works; winning a grant.
-The University expects the candidate and his or her department to provide information about the kinds of activities appropriate to the discipline that constitute equivalent research, scholarship and professional development.
+Following is a list of examples of the kinds of activities that would be considered significant within the business-disciplines: frequent and regular conference paper presentations and program participation; publishing peer-reviewed journal articles (candidate is expected to provide an inventory of citations of published works to establish research impact on the discipline), books or other printed works holding office in associations and organizational committees-which results in research and scholarship activities; serving as editor, editor in chief, member of an editorial board of indexed/listed journals that are included in ABDC list EBSCO, Scopus, etc.: winning external grants and serving as principal investigator (PI).
+Fulbright or similar grants will also fall under external grant category.
+The University expects to see recognition within the discipline established by a pattern of producing research, scholarship and professional development within the evaluation period.